Advertiser Disclosure

 5. Fly to Europe From the U.S. in Economy (KrisFlyer Miles)

-In addition to offering good pricing for flights within the U.S., Singapore Airlines offers a relatively low price to get to Europe in economy: book travel for only 25,000 miles in each direction.
+In addition to offering good pricing for flights within the U.S., Singapore Airlines offers a relatively low price to get to Europe in economy: Book travel on Singapore Airlines in economy for only 30,500 miles in each direction.

 Hot Tip: